sraaphorst/scheduler-simple-optimization-metaheuristics/README.md

 # Simple Optimization Metaheuristics

-This is a collection of simple optimization metaheuristics.
+This is a collection of simple optimization metaheuristics, implemented as a part of a trade study on automated scheduler algorithms for Gemini Observatory.

 The idea is that given:
 1. a schedule of observations `O` for a night; and